This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• For those who prefer different vegetables, zucchini can be easily substituted with yellow squash, broccoli, or cauliflower florets without altering the cooking method.
+• Vegetable Substitutions: Swap zucchini with yellow squash, broccoli, or cauliflower without changing the cooking method.

 Nutrition